-Total Master of Security Science Program Price (estimated)
+Total Master of Science in Cyber Security Program Price (estimated)

 The total cost estimate is based on completing 36 credit hours with tuition rates applied based on the geographical region of the student plus required fees.
-Fees include application fee, proctor fee (5), Lab fee (3), Graduation fee.
+Fees include application fee, proctor fee (5), lab fee (3), and graduation fee.

-To be considered full time students must be enrolled and complete 3 courses per term for the Master of Security Science.
+To be considered full time students must be enrolled and complete 3 courses per term for the Master of Science in Cyber Security.